 In rural development the core emphasis is to promote competitive, profitable, and sustainable existing black and new enterprises by contributing to the reduction of commercial venture constraints.
 One should also not underestimate the value of milk production as a stimulus in rural development as it provides infrastructure, electricity, service delivery etc. The Milk SA initiative is aligned with the South African developmental priorities, namely food security, poverty reduction, promoting equitable economic transformation and contributing to general economic development and growth.
 Skills and knowledge development are supported by Milk SA to ensure the continuation of an appropriate skills and knowledge dispensation.
-In the context of rural economy development, Milk SA's Skills & Knowledge
+In the context of rural economy development, Milk SA's Skills & Knowledge Development Program supports training at new and black-owned dairy enterprises.

-Development Program supports training at new and black-owned dairy enterprises.
-However, the rural dairy economy is of course not only supported by the organized dairy industry through Milk SA, but also by several provincial departments associated with agriculture which drive entrepreneurial programs and training.
+The rural dairy economy is not only supported by the organized dairy industry through Milk SA, but also by several provincial departments associated with agriculture which drive entrepreneurial programs and training.
 The training and development initiative is therefore well served.

 Working conditions in the Dairy Industry, as in other industries, are informed by several Acts associated with the Bill of Rights of the National Constitution.
 These provide regulations and guidelines for the right of freedom of association of both the employer and employee, the protection of employers and those seeking employment, the protection of the rights of employees, the organizational rights of employees such as access to the workplace by a representative of the trade union, collective bargaining rights, the right of employees to strike and the right of an employer's recourse to lockout, unfair dismissal and unfair labour practices.
-Employers in the dairy industry should commit themselves to the following, if they have not done so already:
+In general, employers in the dairy industry comply with the regulations and guidelines.